weisheme/k8-automation/README.md

 ### RBAC

-If your Kubernetes cluster uses RBAC, you can deploy with the following commands
+If your Kubernetes cluster uses RBAC (minikube does), you can deploy with the following commands

 ```console